codio-content/ThinkJava/.guides/content/arrays-and-references.md

-##  Arrays and references

 Up to this point, the only variables we have used were for individual values such as numbers or strings.
 In this chapter, we'll learn how to store multiple values of the same type using a single variable.
 This language feature will enable you to write programs that manipulate larger amounts of data.

-For example, Exercise **7.5** asked you to check whether every letter in a string appears exactly twice.
+For example, Exercise 0.5 asked you to check whether every letter in a string appears exactly twice.
 One algorithm (which hopefully you already discovered) is to loop through the string 26 times, once for each lowercase letter:

 ```code